-Catrina Peters – Interim Board President – Catrina has been an all-star volunteer for Reno Bike Project since 2011.
+Catrina Peters – Vice-President – Catrina has been an all-star volunteer for Reno Bike Project since 2011.
 After volunteering for the community bike program at Burning Man for two years, Catrina was eager to get involved with a local counterpart.
 She served as our volunteer grant writer in the past and now leads the board.
 Catrina’s Master’s degree in Foods and Nutrition, from Purdue University, adds dimension to her set of skills.

-Damian Dominic Quinn Sinnott (aka Dom) – Board Secretary – After moving back to Reno from San Francisco, Dom started getting involved in local triathlons.
+Damian Dominic Quinn Sinnott (aka Dom) – Secretary – After moving back to Reno from San Francisco, Dom started getting involved in local triathlons.
 As a result of that, he was introduced to the RBP.
 After getting settled, he wanted to help and looked into board membership.
 As an attorney, he makes a valuable board Secretary.

 Richard Mason – Treasurer – Richard brings 40 years of professional financial experience, having worked in the film industry for many years until joining the accounting faculty at the University of Nevada, Reno in 2000.
 He holds PhD and BBA degrees in accounting as well as a law degree.
 Richard first got involved with the Bike Project when he attended the Bike Repair Class and has since volunteered during Freewheels for Kids and Burning Man.
 He commutes to work most days on his spiffy electric bike.
 Besides cycling, he loves playing the ukulele and traveling.